Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Potential Cause #4: Plugin Conflict

-If you’re confident that it’s not a configuration issue with the coupon itself, it’s possible that another plugin is causing a code conflict.
+If you’re confident that it’s not a configuration issue with the coupon itself, another plugin may be causing a code conflict.

-This can be especially true in the case of a WooCommerce free shipping coupon not working because there are many plugins that alter the way shipping works in the system.
+This can be especially true in the case of a WooCommerce free shipping coupon not working because many plugins alter the way shipping works in the system.

 In this case, it’s advisable to do a “general debug” which should help you isolate what is happening.